The Selecter at 229

 Hailing from Coventry, The Selecter were pioneers within the British Two Tone Ska movement of the late 70s.
 Along with other famous names such as The Specials and Madness, The Selecter combined influences from ska, reggae and punk rock creating a revolutionary hybrid genre of Caribbean and Western sounds.
 Tonight’s concert marks the 35th anniversary of the band’s seminal album Too Much Pressure as well as showcasing their extensive back catalogue of classic and contemporary hits.

 The Selecter immediately burst into a cacophony of drums and horns as they begin with their self-titled instrumental track.
 The band’s energy is unrelenting as each musician jives, handling their instruments with expert ease.
 Performing album Too Much Pressure in its entirety allowed for a real party atmosphere with hits such as Three Minute Hero, They Make Me Mad, Missing Words, Murder and Black and Blue riling the crowd into a frenzy of boisterous dancing.
 Street Feeling shows off Black’s sweet, melodious voice with its flecks of Caribbean nuance while Train to Skaville allows Black and Hendrickson’s harmonies to soar, bringing the noise to a frenzied climax with a riveting saxophone solo.

 What’s most striking about The Selecter is the agelessness of their sound.
 Their music as well as the messages they convey about race and modern society are timeless.
 Both their performance and sound are truly a phenomenon and will continue to inspire for years to come.

 Photos: Erol Birsen

-For further information about The Selecters and for future events visit here.
+For further information and future events visit The Selecter’s website here.

 Watch the video for Missing Words here: